circleeh/docker-pocketmine/README.md

 You can choose, using a docker tag, which release of PocketMine-MP you would like.
-We label the docker images with the same version number of the release of MocketMine-MP that we include, as well as generic labels for the most recent development and alpha releases.
-The `latest` tag will pull the most recent `alpha` release (and in future, what ever is the most recent *stable* release).
+We label the docker images with the same version number of the release of PocketMine-MP that we include, as well as generic labels for the most recent development, alpha, beta, and stable releases.
+The `latest` tag will pull the most recent *stable* release.

 Example:
 ```